benfox1216/enigma/README.md

 # Enigma

 This was the final project for Mod 1 at the Turing School of Software & Design.
 The goal was to be able to encrypt and decrypt messages.
-For testing, we were given two paragraphs - one to encrypt, and one to decrypt - with the expected results given to us as well.
+We were given a paragraph to encrypt, creating a key and a date to use for decryption.
+Then we were expected to be able to decrypt the encrypted message using that key and date, and get a file with a paragraph the exact same as the original message, but with all lowercase letters.

 ## Getting Started